-The authors prospectively asked 2 questions.
-“What is the likelihood of second Total Knee Arthroplasty (TKA) or Total Hip Arthroplasty (THA) after primary TKA or THA?” and “What risk factors are associated with undergoing addition joint replacement.
+The authors prospectively asked two questions: “What is the likelihood of second Total Knee Arthroplasty (TKA) or Total Hip Arthroplasty (THA) after primary TKA or THA?” and “What risk factors are associated with undergoing addition joint replacement.
 The study identified 332 patients who underwent primary TKA and another 132 who underwent THA across five OAI-participating centers in the U.S., who hadn’t previously had a THA or TKA.
 The patients were followed for 8 years after their primary joint replacement.

 - The incidence of contralateral (opposite Knee) TKA after primary TKA was 40%

 - The incidence of THA after any TKA was 13%

 - The incidence of contralateral (opposite) THA after primary THA was 8%

 - The incidence of any TKA after primary THA was 32%

 As for the second question in the study: Risk factors for undergoing contralateral TKA were younger age and a loss of medial joint space with a varus angulation, or bow leg deformity.

 The conclusion is clear: Patients who underwent TKA or THA for osteoarthritis had a relatively high rate of subsequent joint arthroplasty.
 There’s no question that osteoarthritis is common and debilitating, and often it affects more than one large, weight-bearing joint.